Nature and Wellbeing Forum, Bristol

 From crossing liminal boundaries and the transformation of the self through to practice in ‘healing journeys’, social policy, mental health, personal development, education, place making and community initiative – This panel will explore themes within current research, individual practice and grass roots work that address the outdoors and personal and social wellbeing.

 Rebecca Crowther, PhD Candidate, The University of Edinburgh

 Sam Gardiner and Rachael Weedon, New Caledonian Woodlands, Edinburgh

-Dr Matluba Kahn, The University of Edinburgh & University of Engineering & Technology Bangladesh
+Dr Matluba Khan, The University of Edinburgh & University of Engineering & Technology Bangladesh

 Dr Margaret Kerr, Psychotherapist, researcher and outdoor facilitator, Glasgow